List of awards and nominations received by Fred Armisen

 Fred Armisen is a comedian, actor, writer, producer, and musician.

-He is the recipient of numerous awards, including multiple Primetime Emmy Awards and a Grammy Award nomination.
+He is the recipient of numerous awards and nominations, including multiple Primetime Emmy Awards and a Grammy Award.
 He is known for his appearances in film, and television.
 Armisen has been nominated for fourteen Primetime Emmy Awards for his work in television for writing for Saturday Night Live, Portlandia, and Documentary Now!.
-He was also nominated for the Grammy Award for Best Comedy Album for Standup to Drummers (2015).
-In 2012, he won the Peabody Award for Portlandia in 2012.
+He was also nominated for the Grammy Award for Best Comedy Album for Standup for Drummers (2015).
+In 2012, he won the Peabody Award for Portlandia.
 He has received seven Writers Guild of America Award nominations winning twice for Portlandia (2013), and Saturday Night Live (2017).